melsman/mlkit/README.md

 To compile, install, and use the MLKit, a Linux box running Ubuntu Linux, Debian, gentoo, or similar is needed.
-The MLKit also works on Mac OS and has also earlier been reported to run on the FreeBSD/x86 platform, with a little tweaking.
+The MLKit also works on macOS and has also earlier been reported to run on the FreeBSD/x86 platform, with a little tweaking.

 To compile the MLKit, a Standard ML compiler is needed, which needs to